 Working together to develop a Sea Level Rise Response Plan

-The City of Olympia is leading a joint planning effort with the Port of Olympia and LOTT to develop a sea level rise response plan.
+The Sea Level Rise Response Plan was developed in 2018-2019 through a joint planning effort with the City of Olympia, Port of Olympia, and LOTT.
 This work builds on previous planning efforts related to climate change and sea level rise.
-Working together will ensure a coordinated strategy for protecting downtown Olympia and the Port peninsula from the impacts of sea level rise.
-The plan will identify needed actions, estimated costs, implementation schedules, and responsibilities.
+Working together ensures a coordinated strategy for protecting downtown Olympia and the Port peninsula from the impacts of sea level rise.
+The plan identifies needed actions, estimated costs, implementation schedules, and responsibilities.